qtts-knezevic/DECaNT/README.md

 ### BulletPhysics
 BulletPhysics is an open-source real-time physics simulation library.
 We use this library to generate carbon nanotube meshes with different morphologies.
 Installation requires the OpenGL library to render the scene.
 Detailed instructions can be found at the [old repo](https://github.com/amirhosseindavoody/carbon_nanotube_mesh/wiki)

+After completing the linked instructions, place the bullet3-master directory in the DECaNT directory.

 Mesh Generation
 ----------------